unicorn-eth/ConnectToUs/TROUBLESHOOTING.md

 ```

 2. **Verify Factory Address**
-   - Factory address is chain-specific
+   - Factory address is chain-specific - but it works for most EVM's - If you have a problem, please contact us.
    - Polygon: `0xD771615c873ba5a2149D5312448cE01D677Ee48A`
    - Using wrong address will cause connection failures